Author: Parul Sardana

 III Year | Banasthali Vidyapeeth University

-Generally, children at this age are amenable and can be easily manipulated.
+Generally, children at this age are amenable and easy to manipulate.
 So, anyone can misuse their naivety for the commission of any crime.

 In India, till now there has been a lot of confusion regarding the applicability of provisions regarding bail for juveniles.
 This confusion is because of a number of varying decisions by the courts.
 Consequently, there isn’t any particular ruling/judgment to state the position of bail in the case of juveniles.
 Thus, there is a lot of flux regarding the interpretation of the Act regarding the provision of bail as different benches of court have different views.